 Never Eat Near A Major Tourist Site

-The food near any major tourist site (I’m not talking about local night-markets or weekend markets, but other places of interest for a foreign tourist like a museum or a theme-park) is always double the price and half the flavour as you can find at someplace more local.
-Even a cup of coffee is often unbelievably overcharged and tastes half-boiled.
-It may be because of the fact that they know the tourist visiting them is not going to revisit again so they should rip them off just now, or some other monstrous reason, but whatever it is, I’ve always found that eating near a popular tourist attraction ends up in nothing but a sudden disappointment.
+The food near major tourist sites (I’m not talking about local food markets but places like museums and theme parks) is often double the price and half the flavour of a local food joint.
+Even a cup of coffee is overcharged and tastes half-boiled… maybe because they know that the tourists visiting them are not going to revisit so they should probably rip them off just now.

-Another great way to find quality food is by asking for recommendations from your hostel/hotel staff.
+A suggested way to find such local food joints is by taking recommendations from your hostel/hotel staff.

 Don’t Exchange Money At The Airport

-Despite people often exchanging money at airports, because it seems safer – I never advise doing so.
+Despite most people exchanging money at airports, because it is convenient, I never do or advise doing so.
 Exchanging money at the airport gives you a bad currency conversion rate.

-You can never get a better exchange rate – neither at an airport nor in your favourite bank – than what a local dealer might offer.
-Though it is always a good idea to cross check their rate, to avoid any touts, visiting a local dealer to get those few hundred dollars converted in local money, never goes in vain.
-And if you still think you want to stay away from them, try a state-owned bank (I’m claiming this out of my experiences with Indian banks) than a private one.
+You can never get a better exchange rate at the airport compared to a local dealer.
+Though it is always a good idea to cross-check the rate and avoid any touts, visiting a local dealer mostly helps.
+And if you still think you want to stay away from them, as they may be unreliable, try a state-owned bank (I’m claiming this out of my experiences with Indian banks) than a private one.
 Private banks give better service, but comparatively poorer rates.

 Avoid Traveller’s Cheque, Rather Carry A Travel Card

-Traveller’s cheque is a thing of the past and was only a preferred way of carrying money for tourists before the worldwide acceptance of credit cards.
-Also, not all banks are willing to accept them today, as they offer little protection if lost or stolen.
+Traveller’s cheques are a thing of the past.
+They were preferred before the worldwide acceptance of credit cards.
+Not all banks are moreover willing to accept them today, as they offer little protection if lost or stolen.

 Rather than a traveller’s cheque, get an international travel card.
-An international travel card works almost similar to how your ATM/Debit card works, in your country.
-Have it linked with your home bank account and withdraw as much money as you want – at a little, and sometimes even no transaction cost.
+An international travel card works almost similarly to how your home ATM/Debit card works.
+Have it linked with your home bank account and withdraw as much money as you want – at very little, and sometimes, at no transaction cost.